RianaAllen/WritingSamples/Work Product/How_To/Markdown_Example.md

 There are two options for creating an account.
 #### Option A:
-Click on the “Continue with Facebook” button. *Note* Only use this option if you already have a Facebook account and are currently signed in.
+Click on the “Continue with Facebook” button.

+*Note: Only use this option if you already have a Facebook account and are currently signed in.*
 ![Facebook button](Images/FBCreate.png)
 Figure 1.4.a - Facebook button